devblackops/watchmen/docs/functions/Help-FromSource.md

 # FromSource
 ## SYNOPSIS
-Specifies the PowerShell repository source to retreive module from.
+Specifies the PowerShell repository source to retrieve module from.
 ## SYNTAX

 ```